ikeraguero/childcare-brasil/README.md

 ## Project Overview

 The aim of Childcare Brasil is to create an easy-to-use and secure website where donors can contribute to improving the lives of children and enhancing educational facilities in Brazil.
-The website facilitates donations, provides information about various programs, and showcases success stories.
+The website main goal is to facilitate donations.

 <!--# projeto-childcarebrasil